etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/general-setup/security.md

 !!! info

-    To be able to include this functionality, the Financial Extensions Bundle must be installed.
+    To be able to include this functionality, the Platform Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Platform Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614){target="_blank"}.

 In this tab, you can configure the dynamic applications that the selected role has access to.